AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 ## Define the content of the notification {#push-message}

-Once your push delivery is created, you can define its content.
-Three templates are available:
+Once your push delivery is created, you can define its content using one of the following templates:

-* **Default Template** allows you to send notifications with a simple icon and an accompanying image.
+* **Default** allows you to send notifications with a simple icon and an accompanying image.

-* **Basic Template** can include text, images, and buttons in your notifications.
+* **Basic** can include text, images, and buttons in your notifications.

-* **Carousel Template** enables you to send notifications with text and multiple images that users can swipe through.
+* **Carousel** enables you to send notifications with text and multiple images that users can swipe through.

+* **Icon buttons** allows you to send notifications with an icon and a corresponding image.

+* **Input box** gathers user input and feedback directly through the notification.

+* **Product catalog** displays a variety of product images.

+* **Product rating** allows users to give feedback and rate products.

+* **Timer** includes a live countdown timer in your notifications.

+* **Zero Bezel** uses the entire background surface for an image, with text overlaid seamlessly.

 Navigate through the tabs below to learn more on how to personalize these templates.

 >[!BEGINTABS]

->[!TAB Default template]
+>[!TAB Default]

 1. From the **[!UICONTROL Template]** drop-down, select **[!UICONTROL Default]**.